aws-samples/aws-do-grid-search-wand-eks/README.md

 # 3. Training Setup
 The [main.py](https://github.com/aws-samples/aws-do-grid-search-wand-eks/blob/main/run-grid/train/examples/huggingface/main.py) code, the run() function stores the end to end pipeline for:
-●	Initializing wandb on node 0 for logging results
+a.
+Initializing wandb on node 0 for logging results
-●	Loading the pre-trained model and setting up the optimizer ●	Initializing custom training and validation data loaders ●	Loading and saving checkpoints at every epoch
+b.
+Loading the pre-trained model and setting up the optimizer
+c.
+Initializing custom training and validation data loaders
+d.
+Loading and saving checkpoints at every epoch
-●	Looping through the epochs and calling the training and validation functions ●	After training is done, running predictions on the specified test set
+e.
+Looping through the epochs and calling the training and validation functions
+f.
+After training is done, running predictions on the specified test set

 The [train](https://github.com/aws-samples/aws-do-grid-search-wand-eks/tree/main/run-grid/train) folder contains the Dockerfile and the `build.sh` and `push.sh` scripts to create the Docker image with the training code.